 Total fire bans: In the event of a total fire ban, tracks and trails will be closed for the public’s safety (penalties apply).
 For more information, dial 1800 679 737 for the NSW Rural Fire Service’s bush fire information line.

-Note: Tickets must be purchased from the North Fort Visitor Centre on the day of the tour.
+Note: You can secure your spot online ahead of the tour or purchase tickets from the North Fort Visitor Centre on the day of the tour.

 Subject to guide availability, we accept private bookings for groups of at least 15 people.
 To arrange a private booking, complete our group tour enquiry form.